Panama Energy Information

 CO2 Fuel Combustion/CO2 Emissions

-Panama submitted its Nationally Determined Contributions (NDC) in 2016, in which it targets a share of 30% of renewables in the electricity mix by 2050 (large hydro excluded), to expand reforestation to promote carbon absorption, and donations of US$1m to the Green Climate Fund.
-However, Panama has given no quantified target for GHG emissions reduction.
+In December 2020, Panama submitted an update of its NDC.
+It targets a share of 30% of renewables in the electricity generation capacity by 2050 (large hydro excluded), and to expand reforestation to promote carbon absorption.

 Secured payment by